 - Ineffective Assistance of Counsel

 - Juror Misconduct

 - Improper Admission of Evidence

 - Violations of Your Rights

 An appeal would challenge the outcome of your DUI case if errors were made during the trial.
 Your DUI appeal could request that a higher court, known as an Appellate Court, reviews your case and determines whether the lower court made the right decision.

 If an appellate court does not accept your appeal, they will likely uphold the original verdict.
 However, if specific issues arise during the trial, the appellate court can modify or reverse the lower court’s decision.
 A successful appeal often closes the case entirely.

-When You Can Appeal a DUI Case?
+When Can You Appeal a DUI in Pennsylvania?

 Not every DUI conviction is eligible for an appeal.
 It is important to know the restrictions and requirements for filing an appeal and to consult with an experienced attorney before you decide if it’s the right step for you.